Fayet-Iliopoulos D-Term in Non-Supersymmetric Heterotic String Orbifolds: Partition Function and One--Loop Potential

-This means that for nonzero twists the lattice is precisely given by its factorised form in \eqref{GammaFF}.
+This means that for nonzero twists the lattice is precisely given by its factorised form in (\ref{Lattice}).
+Here $T=T_1+iT_2$, $U=U_1+iU_2$ are the moduli of the torus, and parameterise the metric and the antisymmetric tensor field of the two dimensional torus and $\left(T_*, U_*=i, i/2 \right)$.
 In the case of the untwisted sector, the shifted lattice can be written in a Poisson resummed Hamiltonian form as